ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

     - serviceImage: /img/magic-pie-copy-icon-marketing.svg
       serviceTitle: Print Collateral
       serviceSubtitle: >-
         Who says print is dead?
-When you visit customers or attend trade shows, you've got to give people something to look at.
+When you sit down with customers or talk to people at trade shows, you've got to leave something behind.
+Something memorable.
 To touch.
 To read.
-Same thing goes for your storefront, too.
+To experience.
+Same thing goes for your storefront, food truck, or pizza place.

-        With high-quality print materials, your product pops off the page.
+        With high-quality print materials, your products pop off the page.
 Your mission is undeniable.
-Your brand is unbeatable.
-You attract, engage, and activate your audience.
+Your brand?
+It's unbeatable!
+With well-written, beautifully designed print collateral, you can attract, engage, and activate your audience.

-        But your print collateral must be carefully calculated.
+        But it must be carefully calculated.
 Every word counts.
-But, of course, it all starts with your copy.
+And, of course, it all starts with your copy.
       image: /img/magic-pie-copy-icon-marketing.svg
     - serviceImage: /img/magic-pie-copy-icon-video.svg
       serviceTitle: Video Scripts